 The NSNU statement stressed that it does not want Monday’s protests to be confused with the Day of Action planned by the Canadian Federation of Nurses Unions and other nursing unions across the country on Sept.
 17 to raise awareness for the nursing crisis ahead of the federal election.

-In recent weeks, “Canadian Frontline Nurses” — whose organizers include an Ontario nurse fired for attending lockdown rallies in the U.S. and a B.C. doctor who claimed in October 2020 that there would be no second wave and that COVID-19 was no worse than a seasonal flu — has helped organize and promote anti-vax rallies at hospitals in Canada where health-care workers were harassed and people seeking treatment were caused further stress.
+In recent weeks, “Canadian Frontline Nurses” — whose participants include an Ontario nurse who previously attended anti-lockdown rallies in the U.S. and a B.C. doctor who claimed in October 2020 that there would be no second wave and that COVID-19 was no worse than a seasonal flu — has helped organize and promote anti-vax rallies at hospitals in Canada where health-care workers were harassed and people seeking treatment were caused further stress.

 The event in Halifax Monday aims to be a “peaceful and silent demonstration of support for health care workers and all others who are speaking up or walking out facing ultimatums as consequences to their personal health choices,” the event page said.